Corbett · Far North

 Glas Bheinn — common questions

-- How hard is Glas Bheinn?
+- What difficulty is Glas Bheinn?

 - Standard parking is at NC237284 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Glas Bheinn?
+- When should I climb Glas Bheinn?

 - The standard good-weather months for Glas Bheinn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.